Web App Optimization

 When a browser first connects to your app, there are typically 3-4 simultaneous connections to get all of the initial assets down to the the browser.
 This is a standard number across web browsers and not something that can be adjusted.
 Once the initial payload has been delivered, browsers tend to settle down to 1 or 2 connections.
 There is always at least one connection per session open.

 That said, once your app needs to host more than that, there are several techniques you can use to increase that number.
-For instance, if you're running a standalone app, you can specify a command line option to increase the number of connections.
+For instance, you can specify a command line option to increase the number of simultaneous connections.
 There's a limit to this however, because Xojo apps run on a single core, eventually you'll need to start running instances of your app in parallel to take advantage of multiple CPU cores.
 This can be done with a Reverse Proxy or a Load Balancer.

-A Standalone app has its own web server built-in, but it is not as full-featured as a dedicated web server such as Apache.
-Tests suggest that a standalone HTTP Server app should handle a couple hundred users without a problem, depending on the type of web app.
+A Xojo web app has its own web server built-in, but it is not as full-featured as a dedicated web server such as Apache.
+Tests suggest that a Xojo web app should handle a couple hundred users without a problem, depending on what the app is doing.

-If you are deploying on your own server, you may find that a load balancer, such as HAproxy, can be used to handle large amounts of users by directing them to multiple instances of the web app.
+If you are deploying on your own server, you may find that a load balancer, such as HAproxy or Nginx, can be used to handle large amounts of users by directing them to multiple instances of the web app.

 Memory leaks occur when objects are created but never destroyed.
 As more and more objects are created and not destroyed, the amount of memory used increases.
 Eventually, the app will crash because the machine runs out of available memory.
 In a desktop app this may not be a big deal because the user will eventually quit the app and that will clear memory.
 However, in a web app it is more serious because the web app may be running for days, months or even longer.
 To help avoid this, set the WebApplication.AutoQuit property to True which will cause your app to quit when the last user exits the app, clearing any memory leaks in the process.
 Keep in mind that if you have any code that runs outside of a session (such as to do maintenance or to reply to API calls via WebApplication.HandleURL then you may need to consider the state of those operations when quitting.)